 There are the epic sands of Maspalomas in the south, the interior’s mountains and subtropical forests and, in Las Palmas, the most beguiling of the island capitals with stylish bars and clubs that keep going till dawn.
-Let this list inspire you on your next Gran Canaria Holiday.
+Let this list inspire you on your next Gran Canaria holiday.

 Strap on your walking boots: Gran Canaria is a big hiking destination, with a network of well-marked trails and even a walking festival.
-Plus, it’s one of the things to do in Gran Canaria that’s completely free.
+Plus, it’s one of the best things to do in Gran Canaria that’s completely free.

 Footpaths weave around dense forests and deep ravines, up boulders and volcanic craters.
 Keep your eyes peeled for real-life ‘cave houses’ – homes that have been carved out of the earth.

 The best vantage point to walk up to is the Cruz de Tejeda, the sombre stone cross marking the top of a pass at 1,580m (5,184ft).
 The magnificent panorama includes two giant volcanic rock formations that were once worshipped by the Guanches (indigenous people of the Canaries).

 Exploring the underwater world is one of the best things to do in Gran Canaria.
 From wrecks to reefs to wall dives, you won’t be able to stop chatting about your adventure beneath the waves over your calamari and wine later.

 With great visibility year-round in its warm turquoise seas, this is a great place to learn.
 Lots of places offer trips and lessons with PADI-qualified divers; try Zeus Diving Centre on Playa del Inglés.